Anatomy of Hexagonal Architecture - Part 2

 description -> string // description of task

-createdBy -> UUID // Owner/Creator of task
+createdBy -> integer // Owner/Creator of task

 isCompleted -> boolean // is given task completed or not